Dwayne Andreas: Public service

+Andreas served as an emissary for the Harry Truman administration and once secured a deal with President Juan Perón and wife Eva "Evita" Perón.
 In 1961, president John F. Kennedy appointed Andreas to the Food for Peace Committee.
+An account stated that Hubert Humphrey got him appointed to the committee as advisor to its director, George McGovern.

 On March 26, 1965, president Lyndon B. Johnson appointed Andreas to The General Advisory Committee on Foreign Assistance Programs.

-In May 1983, President Ronald Reagan appointed Andreas chairman of the President's International Private Enterprise Task Force, whose charter was to advise the president, the director of the United States International Development Cooperation Agency, and the administrator of the Agency for International Development with respect to the role private enterprise can play in the implementation of programs and activities under the Foreign Assistance Act of 1961, as amended.
+On May 2, 1983, President Ronald Reagan appointed Andreas chairman of the President's International Private Enterprise Task Force.
+This agency was tasked to advise the president, the director of the United States International Development Cooperation Agency, and the administrator of the Agency for International Development with respect to the role private enterprise can play in the implementation of programs and activities under the Foreign Assistance Act of 1961, as amended.

 Andreas served as vice chairman of the Board of Trustees of the Woodrow Wilson International Center for Scholars.

 In 1986 Andreas agreed, at the request of retired Chief Justice Warren E. Burger, to serve as head of the Foundation for the Commemoration of the United States Constitution which supported the work of the Commission on the Bicentennial of the United States Constitution.

 In the 1990s he contributed $2.5 million to Florida public broadcasting network WXEL.
 He also aided the Community Partnership for the Homeless.

 In 1997 Andreas donated $2.2 million to the Miami Homeless Assistance Center, saying "The one thing that is more gratifying than successfully making money is giving it away to a wonderful cause."

 Andreas was one of several signatories to a May 20, 2004, open letter exhorting President George W. Bush to lift travel and humanitarian aid restrictions on Cuba.
 He is the namesake of Barry University's Dwayne O. Andreas School of Law.